-IRCTC scam: Court reserves order on summoning Lalu, Rabri Devi and Tejashwi Yadav
+IRCTC scam: Court summons Lalu Prasad Yadav in money laundering case

-New Delhi, Sep 17: A Delhi court on Monday reserved its order on whether to summon RJD chief and former Bihar chief minister Lalu Prasad Yadav, his wife Rabri Devi and son Tejashwi Yadav as accused in connection with the 2006 IRCTC hotels maintenance contract scam.
+New Delhi, Sep 17: A Delhi Court issues summons to RJD supremo Lalu Prasad Yadav, his wife Rabri Devi and son Tejashwi Yadav in connection with IRCTC hotels allotment money laundering case.
+They have to appear before Court on 6 October.

-Special Judge A Bhardwaj said the court needs time to go through documents filed by the Enforcement Directorate (ED) before taking cognisance of the chargesheet.
+Additional Sessions Judge (ASJ) Arun Bharadwaj took cognisance of the charge sheet and directed all the accused to be present before it on October 6.
+The court also issued production warrant against Prasad considering the fact that he is currently lodged in a Ranchi jail.

 The ED had said that it has enough evidence agaisnt Lalu Prasad, Rabri, and Tejashwi, along with former minister Premchandra Gupta and his wife Sarla, as well as former IRCTC Managing Director BK Agarwal.